2019 October 6 to 18

 Our first afternoon in the Cappadocia region we will descend to the remarkable underground city of Derinkuyu.
 In the 2nd century AD, as armies swept across Asia Minor, the residents of Cappadocia created uniquely defensible communities by digging approximately eight stories down into the volcanic tufa stone.
 This unusual subterranean development is nearly as eerie as the above ground formations we have seen.

 We will ascend from Derinkuru for lunch, then go to the Caravanserail to see a Whirling Dervish ceremony.
-After the ceremony we’ll check into our unique lodgings at a cave resort, where we will have first-hand experience of the unique characteristics of cave dwellings.
-We’ll conclude our tour with a three-night stay in this other-wordly destination.
+After the ceremony, we’ll check into our unique lodgings at a cave resort, where we will have first-hand experience of the unique characteristics of cave dwellings.
+We’ll conclude our tour with a three-night stay in this other-worldly destination.

 The next day we’ll visit the open-air museum of Göreme whose steep cliffs hide many tiny churches dating from the 9th century when Christians fled here to escape persecution.
 We’ll visit a 180 foot-high fortress carved out of a natural hill dominating the area, for a breathtaking view of the surrounding Cappadocia formations and other sights.